PCcoding666/LCT/README.md

 The application will automatically:
 - Download and install Ollama if not present
 - Pull the default translation model (qwen2.5:3b)
-- Configure optimal settings for your Dell hardware
+- Configure optimal settings for your hardware

 ## Configuration